Cymru Premier: League restructure for 2010–11 season

 The 18 Welsh Premier League clubs met on 13 April 2008 and voted to support a restructuring proposal put forward by Welsh Premier League secretary John Deakin which would replace the single Welsh Premier League with a First and Second Division with 10 teams in each Division for the 2010–11 season.
 A further proposal was accepted that the Football Association of Wales should take full control of the Welsh Premier League and the existing Company, 'Football League of Wales Limited' should be dissolved.
 These proposals were forwarded to the Football Association of Wales for their consideration.

 In June 2009 the clubs voted to accept an alternative proposal to reduce the premier League from 18 clubs to 12 for the 2010–11 season onwards.

 Current structure

 The season is split into two phases, and concludes with an end of season Playoff to determine Wales' fourth European side for the following year.

 Phase 1

-Phase 1 runs from MD1 in August through to MD22 in mid-January.
+Phase 1 runs from Match Day 1 in August through to Match Day 22 in mid-January.
 Each team plays the other sides in the league twice, once at home and once away, making a total of twenty-two games.